davmixcool/GoogleRecaptcha/README.md

 	//Place the renderJs before the closing body tag.
 	$googleRecaptcha->renderJs();

-	//Place the renderCaptcha where you want the captcha to show.
+	//Place the renderCaptcha where you want to display the captcha.
 	$googleRecaptcha->renderCaptcha();

 	// Check if captcha was passed successfully